rust-lang/rust-wiki-backup/Anticipated-breaking-changes-during-1.0-alpha.md

 ## To *stable* APIs/language features:

+### Stable libraries

+- *Integer auditing:* with the move away from int/uint, we need to establish formal conventions for integer type choices and roll them out.
+This will affect some stable APIs, but we will likely add some form of widening to limit the breakage.

+- *Overflow semantics:* we plan to introduce [overflow checking in debug builds](https://github.com/rust-lang/rfcs/pull/560).

+- *Send/Sync changes:* to allow threads to share stack data, we are considering [removing 'static from Send](https://github.com/rust-lang/rfcs/pull/458), probably accompanied by some shorthand for trait objects that should minimize breakage.

 ### Destructors

 * *Unsafe destructors:* closing [some holes](https://github.com/rust-lang/rust/issues/8861) and ungating unsafe destructors may cause minor breakage.